ZaiusInc/node-sdk/README.md

 ## Configuration

 You'll need to configure the SDK with your API keys.
-If you are only sending data to Zaius, you normally only need your public API key, however, some API calls will require your private API key.
-These can be obtained from the [APIs page](https://app.zaius.com/#/api_management) in the Zaius app.
+If you are only sending data to ODP, you normally only need your public API key, however, some API calls will require your private API key.
+These can be obtained from the [APIs page](https://app.zaius.com/#/api_management) in the ODP app.

 ```typescript
 import {z} from '@zaiusinc/node-sdk';